jenkinsci/btc-embeddedplatform-plugin/README.md

 **Description**

 Executes a Formal Test based on all formal requirements in the profile.
-A Formal Test Report will be exported to the “exportDir” specified in the “profileLoad” step (and will be linked in the overview report).
+A Formal Test Report will be exported to the "exportDir" specified in the "profileLoad" step (and will be linked in the overview report).
 The following optional settings are available:

 Property | Description | Example Value(s)
 ---------|-------------|-----------------
+executionConfigString | Execution configs on which the Formal Test should run (comma separated list)<br>(default: all available configs) | "TL MIL, SIL, PIL"<br>"SIL, PIL"<br>"SL MIL" debugConfigString | Debug configs for the debug export (comma separated list).
+There will be a debug export for each scope that contains all failed test cases.<br>(default: no debug export) | "TL MIL"<br>"SIL (Generic)"<br>"SIL (Visual Studio 2013)"

 **Possible Return values**